 Fitchburg is subject to revenue decoupling.
-Revenue decoupling is the term given to the elimination of the dependency of a utility's distribution revenue on the volume of electricity or natural gas sales.
+Revenue decoupling is the term given to the elimination of the dependency of a utility's distribution revenue on the volume of electricity or gas sales.
 The difference between distribution revenue amounts billed to customers and the targeted revenue decoupling amounts is recorded as an increase or a decrease in Accrued Revenue, which forms the basis for resetting rates for future cash recoveries from, or credits to, customers.
-These revenue decoupling targets may be adjusted as a result of rate cases that the Company files with the Massachusetts Department of Public Utilities (MDPU).
-The Company estimates that revenue decoupling applies to approximately 27% and 11% of Unitil's total annual electric and natural gas sales volumes, respectively.
+These revenue decoupling targets may be adjusted as a result of rate cases that the Company files with the MDPU.

-Other Operating Revenue - Non-regulated - Other Operating Revenue - Non-regulated - Other Operating Revenue consists solely of revenue from Usource, Unitil's non-regulated subsidiary, which, as discussed previously, the Company divested of on March 1, 2019.
+Other Operating Revenue - Non-regulated - Other Operating Revenue consists solely of revenue from Usource, Unitil's non-regulated subsidiary, which, as discussed previously, the Company divested of on March 1, 2019.
 Usource conducted its business activities as a broker of competitive energy services.
 Usource did not take title to the electric and gas commodities which were the subject of the brokerage contracts.
 The Company recorded energy brokering revenues based upon the amount of electricity and gas delivered to customers through the end of the accounting period.
 Usource partnered with certain entities to facilitate these brokerage services and paid these entities a fee under revenue sharing agreements.

 Income Taxes - The Company is subject to Federal and State income taxes as well as various other business taxes.
 This process involves estimating the Company's current tax liabilities as well as assessing temporary and permanent differences resulting from the timing of the deductions of expenses and recognition of taxable income for tax and book accounting purposes.
 These temporary differences result in deferred tax assets and liabilities, which are included in the Company's Consolidated Balance Sheets.
-The Company accounts for income tax assets, liabilities and expenses in accordance with the Financial Accounting Standards Board (FASB) Codification guidance on Income Taxes.
+The Company accounts for income tax assets, liabilities and expenses in accordance with the FASB Codification guidance on Income Taxes.
 The Company classifies penalty and interest expense related to income tax liabilities as income tax expense and interest expense, respectively, in the Consolidated Statements of Earnings.

 Provisions for income taxes are calculated in each of the jurisdictions in which the Company operates for each period for which a statement of earnings is presented.
 The Company accounts for income taxes in accordance with the FASB Codification guidance on Income Taxes, which requires an asset and liability approach for the financial accounting and reporting of income taxes.
 Significant judgments and estimates are required in determining the current and deferred tax assets and liabilities.
-The Company's current and deferred tax assets and liabilities reflect its best assessment of estimated future taxes to be paid.
+The Company's deferred tax assets and liabilities reflect its best assessment of estimated future taxes to be paid.
 In accordance with the FASB Codification, the Company periodically assesses the realization of its deferred tax assets and liabilities and adjusts the income tax provision, the current tax liability and deferred taxes in the period in which the facts and circumstances which gave rise to the revision become known.